sophiacheto/connect4/README.md

 # Connect 4 - An AI-Powered Game

 This project implements the classic Connect 4 game with an optional Artificial Intelligence (AI) opponent.
-The objective remains the same: strategically place your colored discs to achieve a horizontal, vertical, or diagonal line of four to win.
+The objective remains the same: strategically place your colored discs to achieve a horizontal, vertical, or diagonal line of four pieces to win.
 This project offers an engaging way to hone your Connect 4 skills or challenge the AI.
+AI algorithms: *A\*, Predictive A\*, Alpha Beta Pruning and Monte Carlo Tree Search.*

 ## Installation